-1. Off - press and release the START/STOP button without applying the brake pedal when your vehicle is in accessory or on modes or when the engine is running.
+- 3. To Start your vehicle's engine, press the START/STOP button (for any length of time) while applying the brake pedal. - 4.
+To switch Off your vehicle when it is in accessory or on modes or when the engine is running, press and release the START/STOP button.

 Note: When the vehicle is in motion, a single press and release of the START/STOP button will not switch off the engine.
-In order to switch off the engine while the vehicle is in motion, press and hold the START/STOP button for at least one second.
+In order to switch off the engine of a vehicle while in motion, press and hold the START/STOP button for at least one second.